Is the Orientation course right for me?

 What language are the lessons taught in?

 Since around a quarter of the participants are not Dutch, the classes are in English.

 What measures against Covid-19 does the academy observe?

 The entire academy observes national and regional security measures, which we adopt as a matter of course.
-We prefer to teach physically and at the academy, but for example, you could be taught in a small group (instead of a full class), with a distance of 1.5 metres between students.
-We wear masks in the hallways.
+Currently, this means that we teach in larger classrooms or spread over two classrooms.
 In the event of a lockdown, we have an online platform ready for teaching.
 We previously did this in March, April and May 2020.